a-patel/LiteXHealthChecks/README.md

       "AzureBlobStorage": "--REPLACE WITH YOUR CONNECTION STRING--",
       "AzureFileStorage": "--REPLACE WITH YOUR CONNECTION STRING--",
       "AzureQueueStorage": "--REPLACE WITH YOUR CONNECTION STRING--",
+      "CosmosDB": "--REPLACE WITH YOUR CONNECTION STRING--",
-      "MongoDb": "--REPLACE WITH YOUR CONNECTION STRING--",
+      "MongoDB": "--REPLACE WITH YOUR CONNECTION STRING--",
       "MySql": "--REPLACE WITH YOUR CONNECTION STRING--",
+      "MariaDB": "--REPLACE WITH YOUR CONNECTION STRING--",
+      "PostgreSql": "--REPLACE WITH YOUR CONNECTION STRING--",
+      "DynamoDB": "--REPLACE WITH YOUR CONNECTION STRING--",
       "Redis": "--REPLACE WITH YOUR CONNECTION STRING--",
       "SqlServer": "--REPLACE WITH YOUR CONNECTION STRING--"
     }